aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ps-to-potx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PS to POTX within C++ Applications" h2="Convert PS to POTX within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you a C++ developer looking to add to integrate PS to POTX conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export PS to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to POTX.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+As a C++ developer, you may need to integrate the feature of PS to POTX conversion inside your C++ applications.
+This conversion is necessary to make sure that the documents are compatible with the latest versions of the software.

+<h2>How Aspose.Total Helps for PS to POTX Conversion</h2>

+Aspose.Total for C++ is a comprehensive package of APIs that helps developers to easily integrate features like PS to POTX conversion into their C++ applications.
+It includes two APIs, Aspose.PDF for C++ and Aspose.Slides for C++, which can be used to export PS to PPTX and convert PPTX to POTX respectively.
+Both of these APIs are easy to use and provide a wide range of features that can be used to customize the output documents.
+Moreover, Aspose.Total for C++ also provides a number of other APIs that can be used to add more features to your C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}